Academic Advising

 ACADEMIC ADVISING

 The School of Civic Leadership Academic Advising provides personalized advising, resources, and guidance to help students achieve their academic and career goals.

-Our mission is to create a supportive environment where students are encouraged to reach their full potential and succeed academically and professionally.
+SCL advisors support students as they strive for academic and professional success.
 We help students to make informed decisions, foster leadership skills, and engage in community-building opportunities.

 Current Students

 During registration periods—typically in October and April—we communicate advising procedures to students by email.
-Current students can schedule in-person advising appointments here.

 Academic Advising for SCL Hours

-Spring Advising Office Hours (January 12-May 15, 2026)
+Fall Advising Office Hours (August 24-December 15, 2026)

 SCL Admitted Student FAQs